robbiew/bbs-sabacc/README.md

                  [█] Authentic 1989 West End Games Rules [█]
                  [█] ANSI Color Terminal Support         [█]
                  [█] Linux-based BBS Compatibility       [█]
+                 [█] 4 AI Players and 1 Human Player     [█]
                  [█] Player Statistics & Rankings (TODO) [█]
 ```

+# Overview

+**"Never tell me the odds!"** - Step into the smoky cantinas of the Outer Rim and experience the most notorious card game in the galaxy!

+Sabacc is the legendary gambling game that Han Solo played to win the *Millennium Falcon* from Lando Calrissian in the Cloud City.
+This authentic implementation brings the 1989 West End Games Classic Sabacc rules to your BBS, complete with all the excitement, strategy, and unpredictable Sabacc Shifts that make this game a galactic favorite.

+## ⭐ What is Sabacc? ⭐

+In the Star Wars universe, Sabacc is a high-stakes card game played in cantinas, gambling halls, and starship lounges across the galaxy.
+Players risk their credits (and sometimes their ships!) trying to achieve the perfect hand of exactly **23 points** - known as "Pure Sabacc" - while avoiding the dreaded "bomb out" that could cost them everything.

+But beware the **Sabacc Shift**!
+At any moment, the mystical interferometer field can scramble all cards not protected in the Static Field, turning victory into defeat in the roll of the dice.
+Only the most cunning players survive long enough to master this game of skill, luck, and nerves.

+## 🎮 Key Features 🎮

+### **Authentic 1989 Classic Rules**
+- **76-card deck** with four suits (Sabers, Flasks, Coins, Staves) plus 16 Arcana cards
+- **4-phase turn structure**: Betting → Shift Roll → Call → Draw
+- **Two pot system**: Hand Pot (best hand ≤23) and Sabacc Pot (Pure Sabacc/Idiot's Array)
+- **Static Field mechanics** to protect valuable cards from Sabacc Shifts
+- **Authentic hand rankings** where Idiot's Array beats Pure Sabacc

+### **Immersive BBS Experience**
+- **ANSI art** fo classic BBS aesthetics
+- **Persistent game state** with screen layouts and live updates

+### **Intelligent AI Opponents**
+Meet your fellow cantina patrons - each with their own personality and playing style:

+- **🛸 Phoo_ja** - *Rodian smuggler* with aggressive betting tactics
+- **⚡ Rsh-Taac** - *Twi'lek trader* who plays conservatively and uses the Static Field wisely
+- **🎯 Soladi** - *Human bounty hunter* with calculated risk-taking strategies
+- **🌟 Ky'Ola** - *Corellian pilot* known for unpredictable bluffs and bold moves

+Each AI analyzes visible cards, manages their Static Field strategically, and adapts their betting based on hand strength and opponent behavior - just like seasoned cantina gamblers!

+### **Classic BBS Integration**
+- **Door32.sys support** for seamless BBS integration
+- **Configurable game settings** for different BBS economies
+- **Player statistics tracking** (coming soon)

+*"In my experience, there's no such thing as luck."* - Obi-Wan Kenobi

+**May the Force be with you... you're going to need it!**

+---

 # BBS Sabacc Installation Guide